Wase-Engine/wase-engine/README.md

 You can choose to build Wase Engine yourself from the source code or you can download the pre-build libraries on our [website](https://wase-engine.com/).

-To build Wase Engine you will need to install the following tools:

- - C++17 or higher
- - CMake

 **CMake**
 ```
 mkdir build